I'm a 20-year-old student at UC San Diego, and I really like computers. Maybe too much.

 Can't wait to automate more aspects of my life with that.

-Basics in electrical engineering
+Some electrical engineering

 Turns out you need hardware to make the software work.